csc690-spring2019/Final_Project/README-Documents/README.md

   Must Have Features:

-    Drop Down Menus For Filters
+    Drop Down Menus For Filters (1-2 days)
-    Button Pull Applicable Advice Based On Filter Selection General/Random Advice Button
+    Button Pull Applicable Advice Based On Filter Selection (1-2 days) General/Random Advice Button (1 day)
-    Label To Display Advice
+    Label To Display Advice (1 day)

   Nice To Have Features:

-    Animations That Occur When Get Advice Button Is Pressed A Get Funny Advice Button
+    Animations That Occur When Get Advice Button Is Pressed (3-4 days) A Get Funny Advice Button (1-2 days)
     A Way To Pull Advice From A Routinely Updated Source Which Allows For New Advice To Be Added To Each Category.
+(2-3 weeks)